This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone.

 - Place your 10″ x 15″ bottom board on your worktable.
 Push it against a solid surface.
 We’ll work on the long sides first.

 - Stand an 8″ x 15″ side board next to the bottom board and align the ends.
-Holding the boards together pre-drill five equally spaced holes along the marked line.
+Hold or clamp the boards together and use your cordless drill to pre-drill five equally spaced holes along the marked line.

 - Insert wood screws.
 If you don’t have a fancy work area with clamps and such you can start with just one pre-drilled hole in the center and insert the screw to hold it in place while you drill the other holes.
 This isn’t fine furniture, it’s a box for the garage so I wasn’t worried about the exposed screws in my finished product.